Azure/azure-sdk-for-node/lib/services/rediscachemanagement/README.md

-# Microsoft Azure SDK for Node.js - Gallery
+# Microsoft Azure SDK for Node.js - Redis

 This project provides a Node.js package for accessing the Azure Redis Cache Client.
 Right now it supports:
 - **Node.js version: 0.6.15 or higher**